-These activities are designed to be flexible.
+The activities are designed to be flexible.
 They may be taught as individual, stand-alone lessons or all together as a cohesive unit of instruction.
 Depending on your program, you may teach them in the sequence provided, switch the order around, or pick and choose components from different activities.

 Activity 1 — Who Works in This Forest?

-Monitoring Forest Health
+Activity 3 — Monitoring Forest Health

 Through a variety of health indicators, learners assess the health of a forest area and see how soil scientists, wildlife biologists, arborists, and other forest professionals monitor forests.